chenghe1130/Extreme-rainfall-East-Asia/README.md

 To use these scripts, ensure you have the required datasets and dependencies installed in your Python and R environments.

 ## Citation
-If you use this code in your research, please cite it as follows: updated later
+If you use this code in your research, please cite our study:
+He, C., Kim, H., Hashizume, M. et al. The overlooked health impacts of extreme rainfall exposure in 30 East Asian cities.
+Nat Sustain (2024). https://doi.org/10.1038/s41893-024-01294-x

 ## Acknowledgments
 Jesús Casado Rodríguez’s tutorials served as a reference for the IDF model calculations.
 You can find his work: (https://github.com/casadoj/Clases/tree/master/G1448-Hydrology/Precipitation).